nxskok/pasias/docs/15-logistic-regression.md

 ##  8 high.blood.sugar no
 ##  9 high.blood.sugar yes
 ## 10 pain.type        asymptomatic
-## # ... with 11 more rows
+## # … with 11 more rows
 ```

 Gosh, that was easier than I thought.
 A *lot* easier.
 The
 technique is a lot like that idea for making facetted plots of
-something against "all the $x$s": you gather everything up into one
+something against "all the $x$s": you collect everything up into one
 column containing a variable name and another column containing the
 variable value.
 This contains a lot of repeats; the `distinct`
 keeps one of each and throws away the rest.